the-virtual-brain/tvb-root/tvb_documentation/manuals/UserGuide/UserGuide-Shell.rst

    :width: 90%
    :align: center

-   Run a demo from the Run Module
+   Run a demo from the Run Menu option